Man and woman holding hands, infertility, husband and wife

 • Stop smoking.
 Male smokers may have a lower sperm count than non-smokers.
 (Secondhand smoke may impact male fertility as well.)

-Should I see a fertility specialist?
+When should you see a fertility specialist?

 If you and your female partner have been unsuccessfully trying to conceive using timed intercourse for 12 months, you should both be evaluated for infertility.
 If your partner is over the age of 35, she may be advised to be evaluated sooner.